Signposts

 Staying on the AT, the trail quickly turned to the right and began a long

-climb along a gradual grade up the eastern slope of Blood Mountain.
-Later,
+gradual climb up the eastern slope of Blood Mountain.
+Later, the trail made

-it made a hard left and I found myself swithchbacking up the side of the
+a hard left and I found myself swithchbacking up the side of the mountain.

-mountain.
-The trail made its way through hardwoods that stood bare in the
+The trail made its way through hardwoods that stood bare in the cold

-cold December morning.
-High up the slope the trail turned left and stayed
+December morning.
+High on the slope the trail turned left and stayed fairly

-fairly level as it headed south around the side of the mountain.
+level as the footway headed south around the side of the mountain.
 The trail

-swung around to the west and began to gain altitude with good views towards
+swung around to the west and began to gain altitude with good views to the

-the south.
-Snow and ice became more prevalent, and occasional patches of
+south.
+Snow and ice became more prevalent and occasional patches of pine and

-pine and spruce dotted the hillside.
-The trail turned to the north and
+spruce dotted the hillside.
+The trail turned to the north and worked its way

-worked its way up, alternating between wooded areas, rocky gullies, and open
+higher, alternating between wooded areas, rocky gullies, and open rocky

-rocky ledges.
-Eventually, I emerged out upon the summit ledges with
+ledges.
+Eventually, I emerged out upon the summit itself and enjoyed the

 unobstructed views toward the south and west.
 Small trees, shrubs and